 You can also choose to manually sync a Power MailChimp blast by opening the blast and clicking “Sync”.
 Please note that this button is only available after the Power MailChimp blast is sent, and if there is no sync currently running.

 After 30 days of time after the blast is sent, the “Sync” button is available for manually syncing the PMC blast and pulling the Blast statistics.

 When someone unsubscribes from your PowerMailChimp blast, an unsubscribe activity type will be created and associated to that individual’s CRM record.
 The unsubscribe activity does not automatically remove the recipient from your CRM marketing list or change their record’s bulk email to Do Not Allow.
 If you try to sync the person in the future, MailChimp will prevent it.

-Within the unsubscribe activity, you will see the MailChimp list the person unsubscribed from and the reason unsubscribed (if given at time of unsubscribe).
+Within the unsubscribe activity, you will see the MailChimp Audience the person unsubscribed from and the reason unsubscribed (if given at time of unsubscribe).

 To uninstall PowerMailChimp, first delete any PowerMailChimp Blasts you created.
 Then uninstall as usual, by deleting the solution.